KDE/peruse/PLAN.md

 * Add search option
 * Resume reading from where you left off
 * Tap/click based navigation in addition to flicking, also keyboard shortcuts for navigation
-* Table of Contents for formats supporting this
 * Thumbnail page selector
-* Folder based books (for comics stored as a folder of images)